Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Related Work on Gray-box HPO

 \paragraph*{Deep Kernel Learning with Bayesian Optimization.} We are among the first to use deep kernel learning with Bayesian optimization and to the best of our knowledge the first to use it for multi-fidelity Bayesian optimization. \cite{Rai2016} consider the use of a deep kernel instead of a manually designed kernel in the context of standard Bayesian optimization, but, limit their experimentation to synthetic data and do not consider its use for hyperparameter optimization. \cite{Perrone2018,Wistuba2021} use a pre-trained deep kernel to warm start Bayesian optimization with meta-data from previous optimizations.
 The aforementioned approaches are multi-task or transfer learning methods that require the availability of meta-data from related tasks.

-In contrast to prior work, we propose the first deep kernel GP for multi-fidelity HPO that is able to capture the learning dynamics across fidelities/budgets, combined with an acquisition function that is tailored for the gray-box setup.
+In contrast to prior work, we propose a method that introduces deep learning to multi-fidelity HPO with Bayesian Optimization, and captures the learning dynamics across fidelities/budgets, combined with an acquisition function that is tailored for the gray-box setup.